-The proposed project could result in the future development of a maximum of 653,400 sf of light industrial uses within the Pottery World site.
-Given that site-specific development plans, designs, or proposals have not been prepared for the Pottery World site, the potential exists that future on-site development could result in the generation of a substantial increase in water demand, as sufficient water supplies cannot be ensured for the future development of the Pottery World site.
+The proposed project could result in the future development of a maximum of 17,533 sf of commercial uses and 54 residential units.
+Given that site-specific development plans, designs, or proposals have not been prepared for the project site, the potential exists that future on-site development could result in the generation of a substantial increase in water demand, as sufficient water supplies cannot be ensured for the future development of the project site.
+However, as described above, development of the project site with commercial or residential uses would not result in a substantial increase in water supply demand.